ideos/gloe/docs/source/getting-started/main-concepts.md

 ```

 A transformer must have an atomic and well-defined responsibility.
-As we will see later, implementing a Transformer is an exceptionally straightforward task, so having many of them is not problematic.
+As we will see later, implementing a transformer is an exceptionally straightforward task, so having many of them is not problematic.
 Keep it simple, hence making it easier to understand, document, and test!

 ## Lightness

 Gloe is a lightweight library, it is not a development environment, an engine, or even a heavy framework; instead, it was built more on the basis of **strong concepts** than on an exhaustive amount of code.

-Its dependencies are only other python libraries, nothing external is required.
+Its dependencies are only other python libraries (currently, only [typing-extensions](https://pypi.org/project/typing-extensions/)), nothing external is required.

 ## Type-safety

 Gloe was implemented to be completely type-safe.
 This means that when using Gloe, you must provide all the necessary type hints of the created transformers, which can be summed up in its incoming and outcome types.
-Using these definitions, Gloe can warn about a malformed graph right away in the IDE and make precise inferring of extremely complex types.
+Using these definitions, Gloe can warn about a malformed flow right away in the IDE and make precise inferring of extremely complex types.

 For example, consider the below Transformer: